valtido/sentry-docs/src/collections/_documentation/clients/react-native/manual-setup.md

 ]
 ```

 We also support fetching different `sentry.properties` files for different flavors.
-For that you need to add:
+For that, you need to add:

 ```gradle
 project.ext.sentryCli = [